VRCiOS/VRCi/README.md

 **Beta testing will begin in early June 2025** via Apple's TestFlight platform.
 We're excited to share VRCi with the VRChat community and gather valuable feedback!

+📝 **Beta Signup Coming Soon!** We'll be opening beta applications through a Google Form shortly.
+Stay tuned for the announcement!

 **What to expect in the beta:**
 - ✅ Full feature access
 - ✅ Real-time friend tracking